dharmafly/noodle/README.md

 Once pushed to this branch (`git push origin gh-pages`), Github will automatically regenerate the [Dharmafly Docs project website] (http://dharmafly.github.com/dharmafly-docs/).

 To update the [`master` branch] (https://github.com/dharmafly/dharmafly-docs), switch to the master branch (`git checkout master`), then pull the changes made in this branch (`git pull origin gh-pages`).
-This will result in a merge conflict with the `README.md` (as the content on the `master` branch is different to this README).
+This may result in a merge conflict with the `README.md` (as the content on the `master` branch is different to this README).
 The temporary fix for this is to copy the current `master` README from https://github.com/dharmafly/dharmafly-docs/blob/master/README.md and then `add`, `commit` and `push`.

 If you've added any files to the `assets` directory, or updated any posts in the `_posts` directory, these will be pulled-in to the `master` branch.
 As you won't really want instances of Dharmafly Docs to contain all the assets (psd files, master pngs, etc), or any of the Dharmafly Docs posts, you should delete these directories before commiting.